 Of course, the primary reason for that is the much higher quality of the typical European driver.
 Unlike here, where the quality of the typical driver is incredibly low.
 And it is low chiefly because it is under-developed.
 Or rather, because our system contrives in every way imaginable to make sure it is never developed.
 Teens, for example, are instructed to never exercise their own best judgment – but rather, to always obey the law.
 Because the law is always right!
 It is infallible.
 It is perfect.

 People here are inculcated with dangerous nonsense, such as that business mentioned earlier about never exceeding the posted speed limit when passing.
 They are admonished that it’s “safer” to just sit behind the slow-mover and “be patient.”
 The idiocy of this business is perhaps best mocked by applying it to pedestrian traffic.
+Improve your gear at the best costs at their place.
 If you came up behind, say, an old codger shuffling along at half your speed, would you “be patient” and adjust your pace to his?
 Would you only walk past him at a pace just slightly quicker than his?

 Yet on the road, we’re supposed to do exactly that.
 It has bequeathed unto us the uniquely American phenomenon of one car doing 57 MPH attempting to “pass” another running 55.

 And even that is technically illegal – and so, ticket-worthy.

 Fear of such tickets – combined with stunted wheelman skills – has resulted in a nation of drivers who cannot (or will not) pass and when they do, it is often done with painful ineptitude.
 A slow-motion pass is much less safe than a proper high-speed pass.
 It requires more time – and longer sight distance.
 The more time you spend in the opposing lane of traffic, the greater the danger to oncoming traffic and yourself.